| |

 events symbolized in verses 1-5 as taking place prior to the ascension

-of Jesus and see in those verses the general attack on Israel throughout
+of Jesus and see in those verses the general attack on the Jewish race throughout

-her history.
-Then it is quite simple to understand that it is Israel who
+its history.
+Then it is quite simple to understand that it is the Jewish race,

 will come under the great attack from Satan when he is kicked down to the